 Will it be beneficial to all concerned?

 Is it the RIGHT thing to do?

-*We will not engage in underhanded marketing techniques or black hat SEO techniques, nor we will work with companies involved with adult themes, gambling, or activities which we consider morally questionable, or that may exploit anyone.
+*We will not engage in underhanded marketing techniques or black hat SEO techniques, nor we will work with companies involved with adult themes, gambling, or activities that we consider morally questionable, or that may exploit anyone.

 Ongoing Email Marketing

 The following are some of our primary email marketing deliverables.
 Our deliverables per client are unique and are indeed not limited to the following: